 Underground Hotels: Exploring Unique Subterranean Stays Globally

-The Evolution of Living Beneath the Surface
+Living Beneath Surface

 Subterranean architecture, or "geotecture," has shifted from a primitive necessity for survival to a high-end design statement.
 Modern underground hotels utilize advanced HVAC systems and fiber-optic lighting to eliminate the "basement feel," creating airy, light-filled environments.
 These structures leverage the earth’s natural thermal mass, which maintains a stable temperature of approximately 18°C to 22°C year-round, significantly reducing energy consumption for climate control.